ifLab/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 .. _Simple Editor:

 =================
-The Simple Editor
+简易编辑器
 =================

 When you select the following problem types, the Simple Editor opens with a preformatted example problem.

 *  :ref:`Checkbox`: In checkbox problems, students select one or more options from a list of possible answers.